 The Dread Crew: Pirates of the Backwoods (2009)

 What a mess.
-See, wherever they go, the pirates chew up the forest, all mindless crashing with that giant woodship.
+Wherever they go, the pirates chew up the forest with that giant woodship.
 All they care about is junk and they'll crush anything that gets in the way.
 I was just as blind to it as you until one day I tripped over a clue.
-And then another.
 What else was there to do?
 I became a pirate hunter.
-I tracked them like a thunderstorm.
-I collected evidence and found their trail.
 Then they disappeared.
 Then I met the weirdest girl in the world.
 Turns out she was their scout.
 Then together we stole their ship.
 By the time you get to the end you see it’s really just the beginning.

-There are still pirates in Nova Scotia.
-They roam the barely-lit edges of his world ... it's a world filled with secret documents, maps, and mysterious totems.
-Kate has made a world where there is still adventure in the woods...
-Kids love stories about any creatures more poorly behaved than themselves, and the pirates of the backwoods will not disappoint even the most unruly jackanape under your roof. —James Griffioen
+"This is a world filled with secret documents, maps, and mysterious totems.
+Kids love stories about any creatures more poorly behaved than themselves, and the pirates of the backwoods will not disappoint even the most unruly jackanape under your roof." —James Griffioen